ilanschnell/bitarray/README.rst

    use the extend method.

+``tobytes()``
+   Return the byte representation of the bitarray.
+   When the length of the bitarray is not a multiple of 8, the few remaining bits (1..7) are set to 0.

 ``tofile(f)``
    Write all bits (as machine values) to the file object f.
    When the length of the bitarray is not a multiple of 8,